kkroy36/RFGB-python-development/README.md

 cmd: python main.py -target [female_gender] -samplingratetrain [25]

+-samplingratetrain : percentage of training data randomly sampled for learning.

 1. Copy a classification example from test domains both train and test (ex: Toy Cancer) to same directory as .py files or you can write your own.